 1. Adjusting a Spray Head

 Generally, the screw is small and can be found on top of the sprinkler.
-You will either have to screw or unscrew it, depending on the result you want to achieve.
+You will either have to tighten it (clockwise) or loosen it (counterclockwise), depending on the result you want to achieve.

 You can also adjust the screw to alter the direction of the nozzle that is spraying the water.
 This can be done to ensure appropriate area coverage.